A guide to private renting in the UK: tenants’ rights in 2024

 The Renters Reform Bill could be set to eliminate assured shorthold tenancies for future rental agreements.

 If you rent a room in a house where your landlord lives, you’re classed as a lodger.
-This is the least common agreement where the landlord is known as a live-in or resident landlord.
-While this is still a form of renting, the usual tenants’ rights we cover in this guide often don’t apply, so you should seek advice.
+This is the least common agreement in housing where the landlord is known as a live-in or resident landlord.
+While this is still a form of renting, the usual private tenants’ rights we cover in this guide often don’t apply, so you should seek advice.

 private renting and tenants rights when signing a tenancy agreement